wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.3.4 (27-09-2013) =
+- Fixed internal error 500 that was occurring for some PHP/web server configurations, related to the use of method_exists function.
+- Added 'Settings' link on plugins page.

 = 1.3.3 (15-09-2013) =
 - Adapted the free version of the plugin to work together with the new pro add-on.
 Additional features available with the pro add-on.